matanton666/cli-collect/README.md

 # cli-collect
 a collection of interactive and customizable cli binaries written in the Rust programming language
+*currently still in development